Donald Trump Doesn’t Understand How Tariffs Work, Expert Wonders If Wharton Should Revoke Economics Degree

-President Donald Trump’s alma mater the Wharton School could consider revoking the degree of perhaps their most high-profile alumnus in response to the president’s publicly poor grasp of basic economic concepts, as David Rothkopf muses in a column for The Daily Beast.
-Rothkopf is CEO of the Rothkopf Group and has served as Deputy U.S. Under Secretary of Commerce for International Trade Policy in the Clinton administration and as Acting Under Secretary for International Trade.
+President Donald Trump’s alma mater — the Wharton School — could consider revoking the degree of perhaps their most high-profile alumnus in response to the president’s publicly poor grasp of basic economic concepts, as David Rothkopf muses in a column for The Daily Beast.
+Rothkopf is CEO of the Rothkopf Group and has served as Deputy U.S. Under Secretary of Commerce for International Trade Policy during the Clinton administration, as well as Acting Under Secretary for International Trade.

 Rothkopf’s contention regarding Trump’s economic illiteracy includes recent statements made by Trump with respect to ongoing trade disputes between China and the United States.

 “Talks with China continue in a very congenial manner – there is absolutely no need to rush – as Tariffs are NOW being paid to the United States by China of 25% on 250 Billion Dollars worth of goods & products.
-These massive payments go directly to the Treasury of the U.S.,” Trump said in a series of tweets in the early hours of Friday morning.
+These massive payments go directly to the Treasury of the U.S.,” Trump wrote on Twitter, in a series of tweets in the early hours of Friday morning.

 Rothkopf described Trump’s interpretation of the trade war between the U.S. and China as “so profoundly dumb that it would surely have earned anyone who submitted it as a paper an F in an intro-to-economics course.”